RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-16-citizen-science-with-openrov.markdown

 * BeagleBone Black - an open-source single-board computer, smaller than a deck of cards, running Linux.
 * Linux - specifically, the Ubuntu distribution.
-* Node.js - platform for building web applications, based on the Google’s V8 JavaScript engine.
+* Node.js - platform for building web applications, based on Google’s V8 JavaScript engine.
 Thanks to Node.js, any laptop running a web browser can control the OpenROV.
 * Arduino - inexpensive micro-controller commonly used in robotics projects.
 * TCP/IP - the communication protocol of the Internet.
 TCP/IP handles all communications (commands, video) between the OpenROV and the pilot’s laptop.